The Friends of Aphrodisias Trust

 26th Kenan Erim Annual Lecture on Wednesday 4th March 2020

 The 26th Kenan Erim Annual Lecture, given by Professor R.R.R.
-Smith, Director of Excavations at Aphrodisias, will be on Wednesday 4th March 2020 at the Art Worker's Guild, 6 Queen Square, London WC1N 3AT.
+Smith, Director of Excavations at Aphrodisias, was held on Wednesday 4th March 2020 at the Art Worker's Guild, 6 Queen Square, London WC1N 3AT.
 The lecture will commence at 6.30pm, and is preceded by the AGM.

 For further information, please click here.